-Most applicants must take an English language test to prove their proficiency in the English language before they can apply for the settlement the UK fiancee visa, except for applicants who have a degree which was taught or researched in English and recognised by UK NARIC as meeting or exceeding the recognised standard of a Bachelor’s degree in the UK.
-Nationals of a majority English speaking country are also exempt from the English language requirement.
+Most of the fiance visa applicants need to prove their English proficiency test (like IELTS) before their UK fiancé visa application.
+But who have a degree which was taught, or researched in English and recognised by UK NARIC as meeting or exceeding the recognised standard of a Bachelor’s degree in the UK only such kind of persons does not need english proficiency test.

 If your relationship has terminated the UKBA can be advised of the situation.
 If you don’t get married within six months of the fiance visa validity period, you will have to leave the UK.

-I was in the UK on the fiance visa, but our relationship did not work out at the time and I went back to my home country.
-My former fiance and I have been in touch since then and now want to re-apply for the fiancee visa.
+I was in the UK on a fiance visa, but our relationship did not work out at the time and I went back to my home country.
+My former fiance and I have been in touch since then and now want to re-apply for fiance visa UK.
 What are my chances?